cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 }
 ```

-for the sake of brevity; i won't post the implementation of `my_*lgamma`; it is very similar to these. run the script yourself to see it's output for that!
+For the sake of brevity; i won't post the implementation of `my_*lgamma`; it is very similar to these. run the script yourself to see it's output for that!

 ## Zeta Function

-the hard part is over; the Zeta function is actually (in my opinion) easier to generate a table for. it is based on a (quite) simple formula:
+The hard part is over; the Zeta function is actually (in my opinion) easier to generate a table for. it is based on a (quite) simple formula:

 $$\zeta(x) = \frac{1}{d_0(1 - 2^{1-x})} \sum_{k=1}^{n}\frac{(-1)^{k-1}d_k}{k^x} + \gamma_n(x)$$

-where:
+Where:

 $n$ is the number of terms in the approximation, $d$ is a vector of coefficients (similar to $a$ in the Gamma approximation) best fit for a particular model, and $gamma_n(x)$ is the error term

-the form of $d_k$ is much simpler to compute; it is given by:
+The form of $d_k$ is much simpler to compute; it is given by:

 $$d_k = n \sum_{j=k}^{n}\frac{(n+j-1)!4^j}{(n-j)!(2j)!}$$

-the error term is bounded by:
+The error term is bounded by:

 $$|\gamma_n(x)| \leq \frac{2}{(3+\sqrt{8})^n|\Gamma(x)||1-2^{1-x}|} \leq \frac{3(1+2|\Im(x)|e^{\frac{|\Im(x)|\pi}{2}})}{(3+\sqrt{8})^n|1-2^{1-x}|} $$

-and, therefore, again in this approximation, we would require that $ \gamma_n(x) \leq 10^{-14}$, to give us a sufficiently accurate approximation
+And, therefore, again in this approximation, we would require that $ \gamma_n(x) \leq 10^{-14}$, to give us a sufficiently accurate approximation

 ```python